dotnet/EntityFramework.Docs/docs/modeling/configuring.rst

 ^^^^^^^^^^^^^^^^

 .. caution::
-    Data Annotations are not yet implemented in Entity Framework 7.
+    Data Annotations are not yet fully implemented in Entity Framework 7.
 You can still add annotations to your entity classes so that they are used by other frameworks (such as ASP.NET MVC), but Entity Framework will not process these annotations.
 You can track `support for Data Annotations on GitHub <https://github.com/aspnet/EntityFramework/issues/107>`_.

 Keys
 ----